-A variety of courses are offered at Missouri Western State College in the evenings Monday through Thursday and on Saturday mornings.
+A variety of credit and non-credit courses are offered at Missouri Western State College in the evenings Monday through Thursday and on Saturday mornings.
 These courses are intended to serve the following purposes:

 Degree programs.
-Classes are scheduled to enable students to complete the total degree program in business and in psychology during evenings and on Saturday.
+Classes are scheduled to enable students to complete the total degree program in business and in legal assistant during evenings and on Saturday.